 The Treasury Department took a huge step into lifetime income when it issued regulations creating qualified longevity annuity contracts to be provided by 401(a) plans, 403(b) plans, 457(b) governmental plans and IRAs.
 Robert J. Toth discusses what QLACs do and how they work.

 Longevity Annuities in Retirement Plans — Much Ado About Nothing?

 The IRS and the Department of Labor are actively encouraging lifetime income and enhancing retirement security.
 The most recent part of that effort is a final regulation the IRS released that permits longevity annuities in retirement plans and IRAs.
 But will this guidance actually change participant behaviors?
 Or is it much ado about nothing?
-In MarketBeat, Michael Webb discusses the use of longevity annuities in 403(b) and other retirement plans and examines the potential impact of the IRS guidance.
+Michael Webb discusses the use of longevity annuities in 403(b) and other retirement plans and examines the potential impact of the IRS guidance.

 The Impact of the DOL Fiduciary Regulations on Variable Annuities